1

 • Local governments often rely on information from water providers on their willingness and ability to provide water service.

-• Inclusion of a water element in a comprehensive plan is voluntary.
+• As of 2024, local and regional governments must include a water supply element in a comprehensive plan.

 • The 2023 Colorado Water Plan calls for every comprehensive (master) plan to include water, land use, and alternative water supplies.